 2. Add a Few Bells & Whistles to Your Website:

 Okay, so you have your Wix site set up like like a boss.
 Now what?!
 Here's a few resources you can use to make your website work harder for you (so you don't have to).
 Here's a few resources to help bulk up your site:

-- Free Forms for Travel Agents: These embeddable forms can be customized to your agency in less than 5 minutes.
-They’ll help you easily identify your clients’ interests, make sure you haven’t overlooked any details (very very important details).
+- Free Forms for Travel Agents: These amazing embeddable (is that a word?!) forms can be customized to your agency and loaded up onto your website in fewer than 5 minutes.
+They’ll help you easily identify your clients’ interests, make sure you haven’t overlooked any critical details.
 Put in a little time now to save a ton of time (and potentially heartache) over the long haul.